codeclou-archive/node-deploy-essentials/README.md

 **Notice**

   * :bangbang: System needs to have `git` installed
-  * :bangbang: If in the directory you run the script in already exists a `.git` directory then it is backuped during the script run and restored after finish.
   * :bangbang: The order of the parameters is NOT interchangable.

 **Parameters**